lyfar/awa-docs/docs/features/admin-area-cms.md

 <FeatureSummary />

 ## Narrative
-The Admin Area v0.1 gives stewards of AWATERRA a trusted workspace to curate practices without touching production databases.
-With secure sign-in, clear views of the catalog, and simple form-driven editing, the team can keep guidance fresh as the offering evolves.
+Admin Area v0.1 gives AWATERRA staff a safe place to manage practices without touching production systems.
+Secure sign-in, clear catalog views, and simple forms let the team refresh guidance quickly.

-This first release focuses on the essentials: manage practice metadata, publish or retire entries, and confirm that every change synchronizes with the public experience.
-Guardrails like role checks and audit logging keep the environment safe even while we move quickly.
+This release covers the basics: edit metadata, publish or retire entries, and confirm that updates reach the app.
+Role checks and audit logs keep the workspace protected even as we move fast.

 ## Interaction Blueprint
 1. Admin authenticates with elevated credentials and reaches the dashboard home.